chintadinesh/darknet/README.md

 ## Experiments
+* What happens when we convert the numbers to ints even before sending to gemm
+* After enabling openmp, we can notice that most of time is spent in omp allocation, deallocation functions. log = "perf_results/darknet.perf.arm.fpx.map.222848.18092021"

+    * I can think of compiling gemm.c seperately and then linking it.
+Not sure how much effort does that take.
+    * Though it is not explicit, it is likely that openmp's time of 13 ms is still in optimizing our gemm_nn function.
+Thus, it is not meaningful to compile only gemm.c with openmp.
+Owing to the lack of time, we make that assumption and go further.

+* There is no big difference between c/cpp in terms of performance.
+Both of them are taking 20 s.
+Their logs:
+    * C:    perf_results/darknet.perf.withscale_int_round.test.172737.18092021
+    * Cpp:  perf_results/darknet.perf.withscale_int_round.test.165858.18092021

+* On the board, here are the timing results
+    * 20.94
+    * 10.49

 * Optimizing gemm
     * We cant really get rid of the initial float multiplication with scale and  the subsequent float division with scale as they cut off the